-James Cameron-Wilson examines the UK box office where Aladdin held off newcomer X-Men: Dark Secrets.
+James Cameron-Wilson examines the UK box office where Aladdin held off newcomer X-Men: Dark Phoenix.
 Another highly-recommended new entry is Emma Thompson comedy Late Night, slipping in at #10.
 James's home release of the week is Green Book, the Oscar-winning true tale of discrimination in the American South in the 60s, which James also gives a big thumbs-up to.

 James Cameron-Wilson looks at the most recent UK box office chart, with the live-action remake of Aladdin still at #1.
 Godzilla: King of the Monsters opens at #2 while, despite an absence of official numbers, James determines that high-school comedy Booksmart should feature at #7.
 His DVD of the week is Vice, the biographical drama-comedy about US Vice-President Dick Cheney starring an almost unrecognisable Christian Bale.
 James's view?
 The mark of a good film is one you appreciate even more a second time.